johnjdavisiv/carl/README.md

 CARL will NOT work out of the box with AC-response accelerometers, of the type sometimes used to measure impact shock in running injury research.
 These sensors cannot detect very low frequency accelerations; the reaction force from the ground (at +1 g) is one such "low frequency acceleration."
 In fact, its frequency is zero Hz!

 Virtually all wearable accelerometers are DC-response accelerometers, which work just fine with CARL.
 As a hack fix, if you have AC-response data and you know which way the device was oriented (and you know it stayed mostly oriented the same direction), just add +1 g to the positive vertical axis of the accelerometer to "fake" the presence of gravity.
 Then just use the logical vector to index into the original data.

-## Other included functions

-TODO:
-* Make a list
-* of all the other useful functions
-* Included in the folder
-* and how you might use them